 Mavar is here for you!
-Our education specialists have supported dozens of young adults into university and college.
-If you don’t yet have any qualifications, don’t worry, we will help get you onto the educational ladder.
+Our education specialists have supported dozens of young adults into Higher Education.
+If you don’t have qualifications, don’t worry, we will help get you onto the educational ladder.

 What do I need to do to get to university?

 The starting point is usually to acquire GCSEs (or level 2 equivalency) in English and Maths.
-If your level of English / Maths is not yet advanced enough to join a GCSE class, then you might have to start at a Functional Skills / Entry level.
-The colleges that offer these courses will assess your level and recommend the most appropriate class for you.
-It can take a year or so, but once you have a minimum of these two GCSEs lots more options open up for you.
-Some students also like to add in a 3rd GCSE subject – perhaps Science or IT, depending on how much time you have to study.
+If your English / Maths is not yet advanced enough to join a GCSE class, you might have to start at a Functional Skills level.
+The college you attend will assess you and recommend the most appropriate class.
+It can take a year or so, but these two GCSEs are essential to open more options.
+Some students also like to add a 3rd GCSE subject – perhaps Science or IT, depending on how much study time you have.

 What happens once I have two or three GCSE’s?

 Depending on your goals and life plans, your Mavar education mentor might recommend that you progress to an Access to Higher Education course at a local college or Birkbeck University.
 There are lots of different options and pathways, so you will need to discuss this in depth with your mentor.